Mont Mégantic National Park – Best Trails and Hiking Guide

 observatory on mont mégantic summit with frozen trees

 Mont Megantic National Park in southeastern Quebec is a special place for outdoor enthusiasts.
-It’s fairly remote, has beautiful mountain scenery in all seasons but particularly in winter, is part of the first international dark sky reserve, and is home to the Mont Mégantic Astronomical Observatory.
-When visiting the park, there are several trails to choose from, including one that takes you right next to the observatory.
-This is definitely one of our favorite areas in Québec to enjoy some fantastic winter hiking trails.
-To help you get the most out of your time when visiting the park, we present below our guide to some of the Best Winter Hiking Trails in Mont Mégantic National Parkfocusing on those that we believe best maximize the effort-to-reward ratio.
+It’s fairly remote, has beautiful mountain scenery in all seasons (particularly in winter in our opinion), is part of the first international dark sky reserve, and is home to the Mont Mégantic Astronomical Observatory.
+When visiting the park, there are several fantastic trails to choose from, including one that takes you right next to the observatory.
+This is definitely one of our favorite areas in Québec to enjoy winter hiking trails.
+To help you get the most out of your time when visiting the park, we put together this guide on Mont Mégantic National Park – Best Trails and Hiking Guidefocusing on those that we believe best maximize the effort-to-reward ratio.

-Disclosure: This page (Best Winter Hiking Trails in Mont Mégantic National Park) may contain product affiliate links.
+Disclosure: This page (Mont Mégantic National Park – Best Trails and Hiking Guide) may contain product affiliate links.
 At no additional cost to you, we may receive a commission for purchases made through these links.
-We only recommend products or services we personally believe in.
 More details can be found on our disclosure and policies page.

 You might also be interested in these pages: